openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 >>> 2
 ```

-Following this method developers can add new modules and adjust existing ones including structure, naming and imported functions.
+Following this method, developers can add new modules and adjust existing ones, including structure, naming, and imported functions.
 <!-- !!!!!!!!Mention about adding it to setup.py as well!!!!!!!! -->

 <!-- Pure pybind11 solution describes C++ based approach -->

 #### Pure pybind11 solution
-Second approach to extend OpenVINO:tm: codebase is utilizing *pybind11* library.
+The second approach to extend OpenVINO:tm: codebase is utilizing the *pybind11* library.
 It allows to write C++ based code, thus creating so-called Python bindings.

-**The example in this section covers the scenario of adding new features to newly created submodule.
-Extending existing codebase can be done in similar fashion by working on already implemented classes and modules.**
+**The example in this section covers the scenario of adding new features to a newly created submodule.
+Extending existing codebase can be done in a similar fashion by working on already implemented classes and modules.**

 ###### Before start: What is pybind11?
-It is a thridparty project that allows to expose C++ code as Python library.
+It is a thridparty project that allows to expose C++ code as a Python library.

 Link to offical documentation: https://pybind11.readthedocs.io/en/stable/
 Link to project repository: https://github.com/pybind/pybind11

 ##### Adding new (sub)module
-Adding new module could be done only by using *pybind11* built-in capabilities.
+Adding a new module could be done only by using *pybind11* built-in capabilities.

-Navigate to main project file responsible for creation of whole package, let's call it "registering-point":
+Navigate to the main project file responsible for creation of the whole package, let's call it "registering-point":

     openvino/src/bindings/python/src/pyopenvino/pyopenvino.cpp

-Add new submodule by writing:
+Add a new submodule by writing:
 ```cpp
 py::module mymodule = m.def_submodule("mymodule", "My first feature - openvino.runtime.mymodule");
 ```
-This is a shorthand way of adding new submodules which can later be used to extend package.
+This is a shorthand way of adding new submodules which can later be used to extend the package.
 The mysterious `m` is actaully the main OpenVINO:tm: module called `pyopenvino` -- it is registered with `PYBIND11_MODULE(pyopenvino, m)` at the top of the "registering-point" file.
-Later imports from it are done by calling upon `openvino.pyopenvino` package.
+Later imports from it are done by calling upon the `openvino.pyopenvino` package.

-Please keep in mind, in most of real-life scenarios, modules and classes are registered in different files.
-General idea is to create helper function that will hold all of the registered modules, classes and functions.
+Keep in mind that in most real-life scenarios, modules and classes are registered in different files.
+The general idea is to create a helper function that will hold all of the registered modules, classes, and functions.
 This function needs to be exposed within a separate header file and included in "registering-point".
-Project's common guideline suggest to use names in the following convention `regmodule_[domain]_[name_of_the_module]` or `regclass_[domain]_[name_of_the_class]`.
-Where optional `[domain]` generally points to parts of the API like graph, frontend or stay empty in case of core runtime.
-Examples can be found in "registering-point" file `openvino/src/bindings/python/src/pyopenvino/pyopenvino.cpp`.
+The project's common guideline suggests to use names in the following convention: `regmodule_[domain]_[name_of_the_module]` or `regclass_[domain]_[name_of_the_class]`.
+Where optional `[domain]` generally points to parts of the API such as graph or frontend, or stay empty in the case of core runtime.
+Examples can be found in the "registering-point" file, `openvino/src/bindings/python/src/pyopenvino/pyopenvino.cpp`.

-*Note: Submodules can be "chained" as well, please refer to offical documentation for more: https://pybind11.readthedocs.io/en/stable/reference.html#_CPPv4N7module_13def_submoduleEPKcPKc*
+*Note: Submodules can be "chained" as well.
+Refer to the official documentation for more details: https://pybind11.readthedocs.io/en/stable/reference.html#_CPPv4N7module_13def_submoduleEPKcPKc*

 ##### Binding of classes and functions
 When the module is created, classes can be added to it.
-Let's assume class called `MyTensor` needs to be added in new module.
+Let's assume a class called `MyTensor` needs to be added in a new module.
 Here is a list of required features:

-* Handle construction from `ov::Tensor` class and 1-D initialization from Python built-in list.
+* Handle construction from the `ov::Tensor` class and 1-D initialization from Python built-in list.
 * If there is a call upon `get_size`, return correct number of underlaying `Tensor` elements.
 * If there is a call upon `say_hello`, the printed massage *"Hello there!"* and data held by `Tensor` should appear on the screen.

-Here is a simple blueprint for `MyTensor` class, notice how **not all** requirements are met here:
+Here is a simple blueprint for the `MyTensor` class.
+Notice how **not all** requirements are met:
 ```cpp
 class MyTensor {
 public: